- View Offline

 - Creating an "impossible" triangle with hexagons and gradients

 - Creating frames as layers

 Skill Level Intermediate

-Hey, gang.
+- Hey, gang.
 This is Deke McClelland.
-Welcome to my bi-monthly series Designs Deconstructed in which we take a look at some exciting graphic designs and we figure out how to make them.
-In this course, I'll show you how to animate this mind bending optical illusion.
-In which a simple ball makes an endless journey across the surface of one of the world's most famous impossible objects.
-We'll start in Adobe Illustrator, by creating what's known as a Penrose triangle.

-Starting with nine base hexagons and ending with this strangely lit shape.
+Welcome to my bimonthly series Designs Deconstructed, in which we take a look at some exciting graphic designs and we figure out how to make 'em.
+In this course, I'll show you how to animate this mind-bending optical illusion, in which a simple ball makes an endless journey across the surface of one of the world's most famous impossible objects.
+We'll start in Adobe Illustrator by creating what's known as a Penrose triangle, starting with nine base hexagons, and ending with this strangely-lead shape.

-Then, we'll add a golden ball and we'll plot the balls path as it weaves in and out of the triangle.
-In the end, we'll switch to Photoshop where we'll animate the ball using a combination of layer masks, and the timeline panel.
-Note that this is a 3D triangle, not a cube.
-Which is why I think it's safe to say that in this course, we'll be quite literally thinking outside the box.
+Then we'll add a golden ball and we'll plot the ball's path as it weaves in and out of the triangle.
+In the end, we'll switch to Photoshop, where we'll animate the ball using a combination of layer masks and the timeline panel.
+Note that this is a 3-D triangle, not a cube, which is why I think it's safe to say that in this course, we'll be quite literally thinking outside the box.